Trans-Alaska Pipeline System: Conservation objections

 Opposition also was directed at the building of the construction and maintenance highway parallel to the pipeline.
 Although a clause in Alyeska's pipeline proposal called for removal of the pipeline at a certain point, no such provision was made for removal of the road.
 Sydney Howe, president of the Conservation Foundation, warned: "The oil might last for fifty years.
 A road would remain forever."
 This argument relied upon the slow growth of plants and animals in far northern Alaska due to the harsh conditions and short growing season.
 In testimony, an environmentalist argued that arctic trees, though only a few feet tall, had been seedlings "when George Washington was inaugurated".

 The portion of the environmental debate with the biggest symbolic impact took place when discussing the pipeline's impact on caribou herds.
 Environmentalists proposed that the pipeline would have an effect on caribou similar to the effect of the U.S. transcontinental railroad on the American bison population of North America.
 Pipeline critics said the pipeline would block traditional migration routes, making caribou populations smaller and making them easier to hunt.
 This idea was exploited in anti-pipeline advertising, most notably when a picture of a forklift carrying several legally shot caribou was emblazoned with the slogan, "There is more than one way to get caribou across the Alaska Pipeline".
 The use of caribou as an example of the pipeline's environmental effects reached a peak in the spring of 1971, when the draft environmental statement was being debated.

-The pipeline interferes with caribou migration routes but crossing points were installed to help limit disruption.